 Teaching Development Program

-CTL’s Teaching Development Program (TDP) allows Columbia doctoral students to cultivate, document, and articulate their teaching development across the arc of their graduate school career.
+CTL’s Teaching Development Program (TDP) helps you to cultivate, document, and articulate your teaching development across the arc of your graduate school career.
 Graduate students can participate in the TDP program on either of two tracks: Foundational or Advanced.
-Completion of a TDP track earns a letter outlining track competencies and certifying completion from the CTL, and is noted on Columbia transcripts for doctoral students in Arts and Sciences as well as SEAS departments.
-Advanced Track participants build digital teaching portfolios on a WordPress platform supported by CTL and hosted at Columbia.
+Completion of a TDP track earns a letter outlining track competencies and certifying completion from the CTL, and is noted on Columbia transcripts for doctoral students in Arts and Sciences, SEAS, Mailman, as well as masters students in the School of the Arts.
+Advanced Track participants build digital teaching portfolios on a WordPress platform supported by CTL and Columbia University Libraries.
 Learn more.

 Writing a Teaching Statement

 Are you drafting a teaching statement for the academic job market?
 In this workshop, you will have a hands-on opportunity to gather ideas and draft effective components of your teaching statement.
 Learn the elements of a strong teaching statement and engage in activities to kick-start the writing process.
 Check for upcoming workshops.

 Writing a Diversity Statement